 - Identify potential faculty members who do research in areas that are interesting to you and appropriate to your background.
 Look through research with

+- Make contact with the faculty member of your choice.
 Describe your background and future plans.
 Ask about available positions.
 Be sure to mention why you picked this lab.

 Charles Davis worked with Dr. Zuleyma Tang-Martinez and presented a poster at the Animal Behavior Society/International Ethological Conference meeting in June 2011 at Indiana University, Bloomington, IN

 Biology undergraduates Melanie Kunkel and Elyse Coffey at a field site in the Ozarks.